How does an egg make it from one of our small family farms to your home?

 Words by: Jesse Laflamme

 The journey begins in a nesting box, inside the barn, where one of our hens lays her egg.
 She will typically lay one egg per day, usually in the morning hours.
 From there the egg will slowly roll down the inclined, padded surface of the nesting box to the conveyor belt that runs the length of the barn.
 It will usually sit motionless on the belt until about 11AM when the farmer turns on the belt and gets ready to pack eggs in the packing room.
 The conveyor delivers the egg, along with several thousand others from that morning, to the packing station.
 A packing machine gently loads the eggs from the conveyor into plastic trays.
-The farmer, and if they are lucky a family member or two, run the packing machine, pull out any cracked eggs, and carefully stack the trays of eggs onto a pallet.
+The farmer (and if they are lucky a family member or two) runs the packing machine, pulls out any cracked eggs, and carefully stacks the trays of eggs onto a pallet.
 Each pallet contains 900 dozen eggs.
 The pallet is then rolled into the adjacent cold storage room that is kept at 45 degrees.

 Once a week, one of our fleet of “Rooster Cruiser” trucks will turn into the farm and roll up to the small loading dock next to the cold storage room.
 At that time, the week’s worth of eggs, somewhere between ten to twenty thousand dozen, depending on the farm, will be loaded onto the truck.
 The truck will make a few more stops at other farms in the area until it is full and then proceed to one of our two processing plants in Pennsylvania or New Hampshire.

 At the plant, the egg will now be rolled into our “nest run” cold storage area.
 When we are ready to run the eggs from that farm, the egg trays are loaded into our egg washer where they first go through an Organic citrus-based solution.
 Brushes do a gentle scrub before they get a sanitizing rinse.